-How to set up a company wide central PGP key for email use
+How to set up a single, central, company-wide PGP key for Email Encryption

-Sometimes it's desirable to have a single PGP key that can be shared with an external party to secure email for the whole organization or company.
-This setup applies to configurations where PGP Desktop is used at the end of the secure email-conversation.
+It may be desirable to have a single PGP key that can be shared with an external recipient party to secure email for the whole organization or company.
+This setup applies to configurations where Symantec Encryption Desktop (formerly known as PGP Desktop) is used on each end user's machines.
+In other words, the Symantec Encryption Desktop client is installed on each end user's machine, has the Messaging component of encryption enabled in policy, and each end user has control of the private portion of the key imported to each system.

 1. Under Consumers/Groups click the desired group, click "View" at "Keys"